toppa/Shashin/readme.txt

 **First time installation**

-1. Download and activate [Toppa Plugin Libraries for WordPress](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/), which contains required libraries.
-1. Then download and activate Shahsin just like any other plugin
+1. Download and activate Shahsin just like any other plugin
-1. Go to the Shashin Tools Menu to add your Picasa, Youtube, or Twitpic feeds (expand the "Examples" section for more details)
+1. Go to the Shashin Tools Menu to add your Picasa, Youtube, or Twitpic feeds (there are detailed instructions on the page)
 1. Go to the Shashin Settings Menu to review and update your preferences
-  * If you use an image viewer other than Fancybox, you need to set it up and configure it yourself.
+  * If you want to use an image viewer other than PrettyPhoto or Fancybox, you need to set it up and configure it yourself.
 The Shashin Settings Menu provides several options to support the use of other image viewers.
 1. Go to the WordPress widget menu to add the Shashin widget to your sidebar if you want
-1. Edit a post or page and use the Shashin media browser to add photos and albums
+1. Edit a post or page and use the media manager to add photos and albums from Shashin
 1. Note that Shashin will add two tables to your WordPress database, named wp\_shashin\_album and wp\_shashin\_photo. **It's important to include these tables when making backups of your WordPress tables.** The Shashin shortcodes rely on ID numbers from these tables that will be permanently lost if anything happens to these tables.

 **Upgrading from Shashin 2**

-1. Download and activate [Toppa Plugin Libraries for WordPress](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/), which contains required libraries.
-1. For Shashin, download the current version, and then deactivate and reactivate from the main plugin menu.
+1. Download the current version of Shashin, and then deactivate and reactivate it from the main plugin menu.
 1. Go to the Shashin Tools Menu and click "sync all" to complete the upgrade
 1. Go to the Shashin Settings Menu and select the option to support the old shortcode format (or you can revise your shortcodes to the new format)
 1. Carefully review pages and posts that contain Shashin tags to make sure everything looks correct